metio/terraform-provider-k8s/docs/data-sources/executor_testkube_io_executor_v1_manifest.md

 - `args` (List of String) executor binary arguments
 - `command` (List of String) executor default binary command
 - `content_types` (List of String) ContentTypes list of handled content types
-- `executor_type` (String) ExecutorType one of 'rest' for rest openapi based executors or 'job' which will be default runners for testkubeor 'container' for container executors
+- `executor_type` (String) ExecutorType one of 'rest' for rest openapi based executors or 'job' which will be default runners for testkube or 'container' for container executors
 - `features` (List of String) Features list of possible features which executor handles
 - `image` (String) Image for kube-job
 - `image_pull_secrets` (Attributes List) container executor default image pull secrets (see [below for nested schema](#nestedatt--spec--image_pull_secrets))